kct2020/prospra-11ty-11ta/src/about-prospra/search-prospra-com.md

   - using
 ---
 <h2 id="intro">Searching PROSPRA.com Introduction</h2>
-The best way to find answers to your PROSPRA questions is to type each question into the PROSPRA Search Engine.
+The best way to find answers to your PROSPRA questions is to type each question into <a href="https://cse.google.com/cse?cx=2bf1e05c3c5da97fa">the PROSPRA Search Engine</a>.
 Or you can just type in one or two keywords to find all related articles.

 On this page, I will add tips to help you find the right solutions to common activity arranging problems.
 Also, I'll add some helpful search engine commands that help you find relevant results.